-Regardless of my feelings towards this test, we must administer it anyways.
-And we must prepare our students with all of the knowledge, skills, and methods to be as successful as they can on this test.
-I don’t teach in a testing grade currently, but I did spend a couple years in 3rd grade so I know what you all are dealing with.
+Currently, I don’t teach in a testing grade, but I did spend a couple years in 3rd grade so I vaguely remember the stress and worry over the upcoming test.
 I thought I would take a few minutes to share about how I engaged my students in STAAR prep when I was in 3rd grade.

 The kids came barreling in Monday (after I spent a good six hours on Sunday prepping) and were so excited to see the transformation!

 The decorations were fun, believe me!
 But they were just there to set the stage of intense learning that would be happening over the next two weeks.
 We spent half a day in reading stations and the other half of the day in math stations.
 My kids met with me each day, twice a day, so that we could review and practice.

 I had four stations set up.
 Then I grouped the kids into four groups based on their math abilities. Â They would spend 20-25 minutes at each station.
 I set a timer and they worked until the timer was up then we would rotate to the next station.

 This station was for them to practice their basic math facts (all operations).
 They could hang out in the tent and practice with a partner or individually.
 I had the tent positionedÂ so that I could see directly into it.

 The next station offered some kind of cooperative learning activity.
 In this picture above the students are doing a Showdown (Kagan) activity with multiple choice questions.
 I got these questions out of a STAAR work book, printed them on colored paper, laminated and cut them out.
 Then the “showdown captain” would draw a question, read it, and everyone would solve the problem.
 Then they would come together and discuss their answer.

 Word problems are SUPER important in math.
 This station had various word problems on colored construction paper that they could solve independently or with a partner.